top of page

 White in the West

 It also conjures up notions of power and prestige.
-White is aristocratic and elite.
-From modern art and gallery walls, to celebrity all white parties.
+White is aristocratic and elite, from modern art and gallery walls to celebrities and all-white parties.

 Noblewomen of the Renaissance wore white makeup containing arsenic and white lead ore.
 Along with the attained porcelain doll look, it also gave them poisoning, madness, and early death!

 White is fresh as a daisy and pure as the driven snow.
-But it's also sterile like a hospital and stark like a large, empty room.
+But it's also sterile, like a hospital, and stark, like a giant, empty room.

-White can lift you up to the heavens in a tunnel of blissful light or keep you bound within a neat and tidy bubble.
+White can lift you to the heavens in a tunnel of blissful light or keep you bound within a tiny and neat bubble.

 In the Secret Lives of Color, Kassia St. Clair writes: